robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/coin-change-problem.md

 Dynamic programming can be used to tackle this problem.
 Recall that dynamic programming is simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.

 ### The subproblem
+We need to calculate the number of ways to calculate `x` using combinations of coins, where `x` is a value between `0` and the amount `n` we are trying to calculate change for.